 It’s not all fancy glass towers, though.
 “We have very basic regional offices in comparison to the all-singing all-dancing London office, which probably takes up 98% of the budget,” one regional spy said.

-Even within the UK, Kennedys sprawls: trainees can apply to Birmingham, Cambridge, Chelmsford, Manchester and Taunton as well as the London HQ.
-The core of the firm’s business is defending insurance claims, as well as other big-bucks kinds of liability such as professional indemnity, personal injury and clinical negligence.
-Big recent cases include the successful defence of hip replacement manufacturer DePuy against a 300-patient defective product claim and overturning a high-profile personal injury payout by the London Paralympics to one of its volunteers.
-While the firm does point to non-contentious work and clients in other sectors, getting a training contract at an outfit trying to position itself as the “go-to firm for the insurance sector” without feigning at least a passing interest in the subject is going to be tough.
+The core of the firm’s business is defending insurance claims, as well as other major liability matters such as professional indemnity, personal injury and clinical negligence.
+Accordingly, client secondments are usually with big insurers or an NHS Trust.
+Big cases in years gone by include the sale of Maxwell House, successful defence of hip replacement manufacturer DePuy against a 300-patient defective product claim and overturning a high-profile personal injury payout by the London Paralympics to one of its volunteers.
+While the firm does point to non-contentious work and clients in other sectors, getting a training contract at an outfit trying to position itself as the “go-to firm for the insurance sector” without at least a passing interest in the subject is going to be tough.